3DGI/cityjson/crates/cityjson-lib/README.md

 + Provides structures for the CityJSON geometric primitives.
 This means de/referencing the geometries when reading/writing to CityJSON files.
 + Implements getters and setters for CityModel and each object in CityJSON.
 + Does not provide operations on the CityObjects and their geometries (eg. intersect, volume, compare, validate etc.).
-+ Does not handle extensions.

 ## Extensions

-Extension handling is not part of cjlib.
+Extension handling is currently not part of cjlib.
 But a reference implementation of the Noise Extension needs to be written.
 This implementation builds on cjlib and extends its structures with those from the Extension.

+However, cjlib *should* be able to handle Extensions, hopefully automagically, since the ADE-implementation topic is one of the arguments that we use when comparing CityGML and CityJSON.

 ## Source of truth in Rust